Sweeny91/Pandas_DataFrame_Method_Exploration/README.md

 # This Repository:

-Background Story -
-"The Pandas library was explored and practiced over the curriculm of the KU Data Visualization Certification.
+Exploration of the python Pandas library during completion of the KU Data Visualization Certification.
 This repository contains two projects in which utilize Pandas methods in order to visualize data in a user friendly manner.
-These data frames were manipulated in order to give a deeper analysis on the data.
+The data frames were manipulated in order to conduct a deeper analysis of the data.
 In this course only one of the projects were required but both have been completed in order to obtain a deeper grasp of the Pandas library and its powerful capabilities.
 These projects have been saved and can be easily referenced when a task requires their needs.
 Each of the projects are described in detail below.
-The completed solutions can be found in each of the projects resctive folders."
+The completed solutions can be found in each of the projects resctive folders.

 ## Project 1: "Heroes of Pymoli"

 ![Fantasy](Images/Fantasy.png)

-Congratulations!
+Background Story -
+"Congratulations!
 After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
 You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights."

 In the final report, each of the following tasks were completed using Pandas data frame manipulation: